Gel permeation chromatography: Instrumentation

-Gel permeation chromatography is conducted almost exclusively in chromatography columns.
-The experimental design is not much different from other techniques of liquid chromatography.
+Gel permeation chromatography is conducted almost exclusively in chromatography systems.
+The experimental design is not much different from other techniques of High Performance liquid chromatography.
 Samples are dissolved in an appropriate solvent, in the case of GPC these tend to be organic solvents and after filtering the solution it is injected onto a column.
 The separation of multi-component mixture takes place in the column.
 The constant supply of fresh eluent to the column is accomplished by the use of a pump.
 Since most analytes are not visible to the naked eye a detector is needed.
 Often multiple detectors are used to gain additional information about the polymer sample.
 The availability of a detector makes the fractionation convenient and accurate.

 Gel

 Gels are used as stationary phase for GPC.
 The pore size of a gel must be carefully controlled in order to be able to apply the gel to a given separation.
 Other desirable properties of the gel forming agent are the absence of ionizing groups and, in a given solvent, low affinity for the substances to be separated.
-Commercial gels like PLgel & Styragel (cross-linked polystyrene-divinylbenzene), LH-20 (hydroxypropylated Sephadex), Bio-Gel (cross-linked polyacrylamide), HW-20 & HW-40 (hydroxylated methacrylic polymer), agarose gel and are often used based on different separation requirements.
+Commercial gels like PLgel & Styragel (cross-linked polystyrene-divinylbenzene), LH-20 (hydroxypropylated Sephadex), Bio-Gel (cross-linked polyacrylamide), HW-20 & HW-40 (hydroxylated methacrylic polymer), and agarose gel are often used based on different separation requirements.

 Column

 The column used for GPC is filled with a microporous packing material.
 The column is filled with the gel.
+Since the total penetration volume is the maximum volume permeated by the analytes, and there is no retention on the surface of the stationary phase, the total column volume is usually large, relatively to the sample volume.